yeriepiscesa/cf7-send-wa/README.md

 # cf7-send-wa
-Send Contact Form 7 message to WhatsApp Message.
+Send Contact Form 7 message to WhatsApp.

 This is a WordPress plugin, require Contact Form 7 plugin to be activated.\
 For Twilio integration require PHP 7.2 or newer.